lconnolly/whispersystems.org/_posts/2013-01-31-low-latency-switching.md

 ---
+layout: post
 title: "Creating a low-latency calling network"
-layout: post
+author: ""
+author-url: ""
 ---

 RedPhone is our mobile app for end-to-end encrypted voice calls.
 When we talk about RedPhone, we tend to